KartikayKaul/Yale3/README.md

 ## Update Timeline

 I will keep posting timed updates here.
 In future will shift these somewhere else if I have time

+#### Update(dated: 1st January 2026)
+- I have merged `atlas_int` branch into the main branch.
+Resolved all conflicts.
+You can still run the repository without running deployment script for mongoDB atlas connection but calling cloud save option to dump profile data will lead to error message.

 #### Update(dated: 21st July 2025)
 - I have added logic to scrape skills section as well.
 - Fixed a few bugs